slhodak/dictionary/README.md

 `dict open`

 When editing the dictionary:
-Type a word or phrase (not case-sensitive) that needs a definition, followed by a colon.
+Type a word or phrase that needs a definition, followed by a colon.
 On the next line, enter its definition.
 Leave a blank line between definitions, but never within one.

 To see the debug logs: